jake-owen-p/jake-owen-p.github.io/clshooked.md

 # Simple Request Specific Logging for Node.js

-// kind of want aws lambda in the title

-If you want to skip to the code without explanation, please skip to [#Logger in Action]
+If you want to skip to the code, you can here [Logger in Action](#Logger-in-action).
+You can plug the logger in to any web app thats invoked with a callback, usually through middleware.

 ### Problem Statement
 When developing an API it is good practice to have a requestId that is persisted throughout the service and to any dependencies.
 This way there is a singular identifier that ties a whole journey together.